opf/openproject/docs/user-guide/members/README.md

 ## Groups

 Members can be added to groups.
 A group can be added to a project.
 With this, all members will be have the corresponding role in this project.
 Find out how to [create and manage groups](../../system-admin-guide/#groups) in OpenProject.

-## Frequently asked questions (FAQ)

-### How can I increase or decrease the number of users in OpenProject?

-For the Community Edition you can have as many users as you need for free.
-If you are using the OpenProject Enterprise Edition, please write an email to sales @ openproject.com.

-If you are using the OpenProject Cloud Edition, you can easily upgrade or downgrade the number of users by selection -> Administration -> Billing -> Manage subscription and choose the new amount of users which you need in  your system.